On the essential spectra of submanifolds in the hyperbolic space: Tangent cones at points on ideal boundary

 for all $z\in U_3$, all $0<r<\delta$, and all unit normal vectors $\nu$ to $\Gamma^k$ at $p$.
 The latter is a direct consequence of inequality~\eqref{eq1} with our choice of $\delta>0$. \end{proof} Note that we always have the inequality

 for all $r>0$ and all unit normal vectors $\nu$.
 Combining it with Claim~\ref{c2}, we arrive at the first statement in Proposition~\ref{dist:prop}.

 For a proof of the second statement, we may proceed in a similar fashion.
-First, it is sufficient to consider the case when the compact set $K\subset\Gamma^k$ lies in the graph of a vector-function $\varphi$.
+First, by a finite covering argument it is sufficient to consider the case when the compact set $K\subset\Gamma^k$ lies in the graph of a vector-function $\varphi$.
 Second, the function $\alpha$ used above should be viewed now as the function of two variables $(z,x)\in U\times U$.
 In more detail, if $\varphi$ is $C^1$-smooth, then the function

 is continuous on $U\times U$, and vanishes on the diagonal.
 In particular, for any $\epsilon>0$ we may find $\delta>0$ such that

 where $\Delta_\delta(K)$ is a finite union of balls in $U\times U$ of radii $\delta$ centred at points $(y,y)$ on the diagonal such that $y\in K$.
 In particular, we see that for any $(z,x)\in\Delta_\delta(K)$ there exists $y\in K$ such that